 Once the vendor has determined that their software meets all the requirements in the WSQ Specification (v3.1), one or more FBI WSQ software implementation numbers should be obtained from:

 In the email, specify the platforms that certification is being sought for.
 A unique software implementation number will be assigned to each platform.
-A platform is taken to be computer hardware (manufacturer, model number, and CPU), operating system, and compiler that the processing of the images in the reference dataset needs to take place to produce a submission consisting of the output images.
+A platform is taken to be the computer hardware (computer make & model, and CPU make & model), operating system, compiler (name & version), and any virtual machine(name, version and configuration), if used, that the output images were generated with.

 The 32-bit and 64-bit versions of an operating system are considered different platforms.